TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInTypoScript.rst

 .. index::
    Site handling; FLUIDTEMPLATE
    Site handling; SiteProcessor
+   Site handling; Fluid
    SiteProcessor

 FLUIDTEMPLATE
 =============

-You can use the SiteProcessor in the The :ref:`FLUIDTEMPLATE <t3tsref:cobj-fluidtemplate>` content object to fetch data from the site entity:
+You can use the SiteProcessor in the :ref:`FLUIDTEMPLATE <t3tsref:cobj-fluidtemplate>` content object to fetch data from the site entity:

 .. code-block:: typoscript